dhiasrenaldy01-ai/milestone_03/README.md

 # 🏥 Automation Data Pipeline for Healthcare Patient Flow Analytics

-📌 Project Overview
+## 📌 Project Overview
 This project implements an automated data pipeline for healthcare patient flow analytics.
 The pipeline is designed to validate, transform, and load patient admission data into a NoSQL database, ensuring data quality and reliability before downstream analytics.

 The workflow follows an end-to-end ETL process and is fully orchestrated using Apache Airflow, with a strong emphasis on data validation using Great Expectations.

+---

-🎯 Project Objectives
+## 🎯 Project Objectives

-The main objectives of this project are:
+The main objectives of this project are to:

-Build an automated ETL data pipeline
+- Build an automated ETL data pipeline

-Perform data quality validation before automation
+- Perform data quality validation prior to automation

-Prepare raw healthcare data for analytics use
+- Prepare raw healthcare data for analytical use

-Apply scalable data processing techniques
+- Apply scalable data processing techniques

-Orchestrate workflows using Apache Airflow
+- Orchestrate workflows using Apache Airflow

-Store clean data in a NoSQL database (MongoDB)
+- Store clean and validated data in a NoSQL database (MongoDB)

+---

-🧩 Dataset Description
+## 🧩 Dataset Description

-Domain: Healthcare – Patient Flow Analytics
+- **Domain:** Healthcare – Patient Flow Analytics

-Source: Public dataset from Kaggle
+- **Source:** Public dataset from Kaggle

-Data Type: CSV
+- **Data Type:** CSV

-Dataset Characteristics:
+### Dataset Characteristics

-More than 10 columns
+- More than 10 columns

-Balanced categorical and numerical features
+- Balanced categorical and numerical features

-Mixed case column naming (capital & camel case)
+- Mixed-case column naming (capital and camel case)

-Key Columns:
+### Key Columns

-Patient Name
+- Patient Name

-Patient Age
+- Patient Age

-Patient Gender
+- Patient Gender

-Patient Admission Date
+- Patient Admission Date

-Patient Admission Time
+- Patient Admission Time

-Patient Waittime
+- Patient Waittime

-Patient Race
+- Patient Race

+---

-🏗️ Pipeline Architecture
+## 🏗️ Pipeline Architecture
 The pipeline is designed with a clear separation of concerns:

 Raw CSV Data
       ↓
 Pre-Automation Validation (Great Expectations)